alexbaryzhikov/nnml/Assignment3/README.md

 run a test run without any training: a3(0, 0, 0, 0, 0, false, 0).
 You should see
 messages that tell you the loss and classification error rate without any training.

-Q: What is the loss on the training data for that test run?
+> What is the loss on the training data for that test run?
 Write your answer with at least 5 digits after the decimal point.